cf-convention/cf-convention.github.io/governance.md

 #CF Governance
 ###Governance Documents
-* Rules for making changes to the CF Conventions
+* [Rules for making changes to the CF Conventions][rules]
-  * Discussion about these rules can be found in the CF mailing list archives, in June and July, 2007.
+  * Discussion about these rules can be found in the [CF mailing list archives][mail], in June and July, 2007.
 See messages with the subject line "proposed rules for changes to CF conventions".
 * Rules for correcting errors in the CF documents
 * CF Governance Document  [PDF, HTML]